 Sometimes it’s hard to get started (and for a tenner) when you are unsure where to begin.
 Things can sometimes look more difficult than they actually are only because we are at a learning phase.
-I can tell you that I started with Arduino and knew nothing about it at all, and I’m so glad I made the push to get to know it.
+I can tell you that I started with Arduino and knew nothing about it at all, and I’m so glad I made the effort to get to know it.

 Since that time though, I’ve learnt a lot about how to get components for a little cheaper and some basic time saving things.
-This post will help you to get started with arduino by listing the basic components you’ll need and where you can get them for cheap!
+This post will help you to get started with Arduino by listing the basic components you’ll need and where you can get them for cheap!

 Note that you can also avoid looking for and ordering items separately by getting a kit.
 I’ve looked at a few different kits so you may want to decide if that’s a better way forward for you.

 So these are my 10 hardware items to get started!